 Progressively changing our food labelling from "Year/Month/Day" to "Year/Month".
 We expect this switch to "Year/Month" labelling to enable greater coordination between production, delivery, and sales divisions.
-Thus, we are anticipating an improvement in logistical efficiency throughout our entire supply chain, leading to a reduction in food loss.
+Thus, we are anticipating reduction in food loss and improvement in logistical efficiency throughout our entire supply chain.